 How would you like to live underground?
-Many families in the town of Coober Pedy, Australia, do just that.
-Their houses, called dugouts, are carved out of the earth.
+Many families in the town of Coober Pedy, Australia, do 8 just that.
+Their houses, called dugouts, are carved 17 out of the earth.
 They are similar to regular houses.
-They have kitchens, bedrooms, and living rooms, but they have few windows.
-Most of the light in the houses is artificial.
-It comes from lamps and overhead lights instead of direct sunlight.
-The roofs of the homes are made of layers and layers of dirt.

-People in the town build dugouts because of where they live.
-Coober Pedy is in a desert in southern Australia.
-Temperatures can climb as high as 120 degrees in the summer.
-They can plunge as low as 32 degrees in the winter.
-Dust storms and swarms of flies can make life miserable.
-Underground, though, it is always a comfortable 75 degrees.
-People don't even need fans.
+25 They have kitchens, bedrooms, and living rooms, 35 but they have few windows.
+Most of the light in 42 the houses is artificial.
+It comes from lamps and 52 overhead lights instead of direct sunlight.
+The roofs 61 of the homes are made of layers and layers of dirt.
+69 People in the town build duqouts because of where 80 they live.
+Coober Pedy is in a desert in southern 89 Australia.
+Temperatures can climb as high as 120 99 degrees in the summer.
+They can plunge as low as 107 32 degrees in the winter.
+Dust storms and swarms 117 of flies can make life miserable.
+Underground, 126 Texas Middle School Fluency Assessment-Version 2.0 © 2010 Texas Education Agency, University of Houston, and The University of Texas System

-Why would people want to live in such a place?
-Coober Pedy is an opal-mining town.
-Opals are colorful stones used for jewelry.
-The mines in Coober Pedy produce most of the world's opals.

-Early settlers in Coober Pedy realized that they could avoid the harsh temperatures by building their homes underground.
-Today almost half of the 3,500 people in the town live in dugouts.
-Restaurants, schools, and other buildings are also underground.
-People in Coober Pedy enjoy their lives "down under."
+- 141 People don't even need fans. - 146 Why would people want to live in such a place? - 156 Coober Pedy is an opal-mining town.
+Opals are - colorful stones used for jewelry.
+The mines in - 173 Coober Pedy produce most of the world's opals. - 181 Early settlers in Coober Pedy realized that they - could avoid the harsh temperatures by building - their homes underground.
+Today almost half of - the 3,500 people in the town live in dugouts. - 212 Restaurants, schools, and other buildings are also - 219 underground.
+People in Coober Pedy enjoy their - 226 lives "down under." - 229